 #5.
 Tell a story

 Don’t forget to take your audience by the hand so they’ll keep listening.
 A good story has a beginning, middle and end, and often a hero who faces a challenge and overcomes it.
 Feel free to check out the Mr.Prezident blog for more tips about storytelling.

 For some inspiration on this topic, check out Pat Kelly’s satire on his self-proclaimed thought leadership.

-This was part one of this blog, stay tuned for the second and last part!
+This was part one of this blog, you can find more tips and tricks in the second part.

 Shaping Future Stories